C++ Compilation and Linkage

 Key consequences:

-- Each TU is compiled independently.
-The compiler doesn't know what's in other TUs.
+- Each TU compiled independently.
+Compiler doesn't know what's in other TUs.

 3. The One Definition Rule (ODR)